 \section{Conclusion}

-In this paper, we introduced Feature Importance Rescaling (FIR), a theoretically sound data-rescaling method designed to enhance internal clustering evaluation measures by accounting for feature relevance.
+In this paper, we introduced Feature Importance Rescaling (FIR), a theoretically sound data rescaling method designed to enhance internal clustering evaluation measures by accounting for feature relevance.
 FIR dynamically adjusts feature scaling to better reflect each feature's contribution to cluster structure, thereby improving the reliability of commonly used internal validation indices.
-Through extensive experiments on synthetic datasets, we demonstrated that FIR consistently improves the correlation between internal validation measures — $k$-means criterion, Average Silhouette Width, Calinski-Harabasz, and Davies-Bouldin — and the ground truth.
+Through extensive experiments on synthetic data sets, we demonstrated that FIR consistently improves the correlation between internal validation measures — the $k$-means criterion, Average Silhouette Width, Calinski-Harabasz, and Davies-Bouldin — and the ground truth.

 The results highlight several key findings.
 First, FIR is particularly beneficial in the presence of noisy or irrelevant features, significantly increasing the robustness of internal validation indices in such scenarios.
 Second, the improvements persist even in challenging settings where clusters exhibit a higher degree of overlap.
 Additionally, our results suggest that as the number of data points increases, internal validation measures become more stable, with lower variance observed across different experimental runs.